Ptorresr/oracle-kubernetes/draft/Lab4a - Kubernetes with DB Compute Instance.md

 17. Copy and run the following SQL Statement to Enable ORDS Database API.

     ```
-    CREATE USER C##DBAPI_CDB_ADMIN IDENTIFIED BY WElcome_123#;
+    CREATE USER C##DBAPI_CDB_ADMIN IDENTIFIED BY Ora_DB4U;
     GRANT SYSDBA TO C##DBAPI_CDB_ADMIN CONTAINER = ALL;
     ```

 22. Exit SQLPLUS.
-Log into the ords pod(because there is no publice ords service), test the ORDS databse API using the following command:
+Log into the ords pod(because there is no publice ip for the ords service), test the ORDS databse API using the following command:

     ```
     [opc@oke-bastion oracle-db-operator]$ kubectl exec -it oracle-db-ords-557d787956-wkmhq bash